hazelgrove/phi/7-algebraic-data-types/7-algebraic-data-types.md

 ```

 The `datatype` definition above creates a new type, `PrimaryColor`, as the union
-of the constants `Red`, `Green`, and `Blue`.
+of the constant constructors `Red`, `Green`, and `Blue`.

+Here is another example that demonstrates recursion.
-Here is a more interesting example.
-A `Peano` number is defined as either a
-distingushed zero value or the succesor of some other `Peano` number:
+A `Peano` number is defined as either a distingushed zero value or the succesor of some other `Peano` number:

 ```
-datatype Peano = Zero | Succ of Peano
+datatype Peano = Zero | Succ Peano
 ```

-This `datatype` definition creates the type `Peano` as the constant `Zero` or a
+This `datatype` definition defines the type `Peano` with two constructors, the
-value produced by the constructor `Succ`, which is like a function that takes a
-`Peano` and adds one to it.
+constant constructor `Zero` represents the natural number 0, The constructor
+`Succ` can be applied to a piano number to represent the successor of that
+number.

+TODO: example of applying `Succ` to define `three = Succ (Succ (Succ Zero))`

 We want to be able to write `datatype` definitions like these so that we can
 determine algorithmically whether `case` expressions on these types are